 Myth-Busting: "If I Just Had Better Students" I was at the attendance office one day towards the end of the school year, and the clerk asked me about one of the students who had been skipping class.

 Unbidden and almost automatically, the words came out of my mouth, “You know, the counselors for some reason decided to give me the worst class possible.
 How am I supposed to teach them when I have to spend so much time dealing with so many behavioral issues?”
 After I left the attendance office, I reflected on what I had said and realized that I had fallen into the trap of self-pity and justification that I have decried so much in my blog posts.
 Setting Classroom Expectations.
 Put 20 to 30 children in a room for six hours a day, and things will occasionally get a little rowdy.

 But if a classroom is consistently out of control, that will have a negative impact on student learning outcomes and the stress level of the teacher.
 There is a way for teachers to take control up front: by setting clear classroom expectations.
 According to ASCD, setting clearly defined parameters for classroom behaviors accounts for 25% of the factors that affect classroom discipline.
-Defining and communicating classroom expectations will help students develop mature social skills, learn more, and will create an overall classroom atmosphere that’s welcoming and safe for everyone.
 5 Tips for Creating Real Rapport With Your Students.
 As a special education teacher, I often have the opportunity to work with students who many of my colleagues find...let's say, difficult to work with.